TugboatQA/docs/content/administer-tugboat-crew/user-admin.md

 - [Add a Tugboat bot to your team](#add-a-tugboat-bot-to-your-team)
 - [User permission levels explained](#user-permission-levels-explained)

-> #### Info::Permissions and organizing projects
->
-> User permissions in Tugboat are handled on a per-project basis.
-When users
-> have access to a project, they have access to all the repositories within that
-> project.
-When inviting users to your project, consider whether any of your
-> repos contain sensitive data; you may want to split those repos out into a
-> different project, where only a subset of users get access.
+{{% notice info %}} User permissions in Tugboat are handled on a per-project basis.
+When users have access to a project, they have access to all the repositories within that project.
+When inviting users to your project, consider whether any of your repos contain sensitive data; you may want to split those repos out into a different project, where only a subset of users get access.
+{{% /notice %}}

 ## Add a user to a project